-How to uninstall on Mac
+How to delete apps on Mac

 If you are trying to delete an old application, reinstall corrupted software, or just free up disk space on your Mac, removing all components of the program is important.
 These include the app, its preferences and support files, and sometimes other hidden files.